tezos-commons/baseDAO/docs/specification.md

 2. `guardian : address` is the address of a contract that have permission to call `drop_proposal` on any proposals.
     - `guardian` contract cannot initiate the transaction that results in a call to `drop_proposal`
 3. `governance_token` is the FA2 contract address/token id pair that will be used as the governance token.
-4. `voting_period : nat` specifies how long the voting period lasts in seconds.
+4. `period : nat` specifies how long the stages lasts in seconds.
 5. `proposal_flush_time : nat`
     - Specifies in seconds how long after the proposal is proposed it can be flushed.
-    - IMPORTANT: Must be bigger than `voting_period * 2`.
+    - IMPORTANT: Must be bigger than `period * 2`.
 6. `proposal_expired_time : nat`
     - Specifies in seconds how long after the proposal is proposed it is considered expired.
     - IMPORTANT: Must be bigger than `proposal_flush_time`.